Sainagar

-Sainagar is a large suburb with more than 5% of the population of the city of Panvel where more than 300,000 people live.
+Sainagar is a large suburb of Panvel, located in Maharashtra, India.
+Sainagar has more than 5% of the population of the city of Panvel where more than 300,000 people live.
 It is close to the proposed Navi Mumbai International Airport, there is also an international exhibition center and an engineering college.
 Several developments are currently taking place and Panvel is located at 18.98° N 73.1° E[1].
 It has an average elevation of 28 metres (91 feet).
 It is near to the Gadhi river.

+The area postal PIN code is 410206.

 Education

 There are more than 40 schools in the area, well known schools include: